Project Insights Report

 Participants living with disabilities need content that is truly accessible, and racialized participants want to see more representation within the courses.

 All insights collected throughout the feedback process were critical in informing our iterative approach, which was grounded in the continuous application of project learnings.
-These learnings will also inform future programming and research to further support SMEs through OCC Skills Bridge and can serve to inform others in their work as they seek to address skills and training gaps experienced by SMEs.
+These learnings will also inform future programming and research to further support SMEs through Skills Bridge and can serve to inform others in their work as they seek to address skills and training gaps experienced by SMEs.

 Why It Matters